isomerpages/moe-newtownsec/_school-distinctive-programmes/Morning Musings.md

 about.
 They engage their peers in a lively manner while uplifting them to achieve goals, take on challenges or embrace new ideas.
-When students share their personal and school learning experiences, they are motivated to build oqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqqwnership in their choices and this inspires student agency, thereby developing school values such as resilience, self-discipline and care in them.</p>
+When students share their personal and school learning experiences, they are motivated to build ownership in their choices and this inspires student agency, thereby developing school values such as resilience, self-discipline and care in them.</p>
 <p>Check out some of our students' sharing below:</p>
 <hr>
 <div data-type="detailGroup" class="isomer-accordion isomer-accordion-white">